Millennium Online Privacy Notice (UK, EEA and DIFC)

 Millennium may disclose certain personal data: (a) to its affiliates and service providers, such as fund administrators, auditors, legal and tax advisors or broker-dealers; (b) to fraud prevention agencies and law enforcement agencies; (c) to courts, governmental and nongovernmental regulators, tax authorities and ombudsmen; (d) to any third party that acquires, or is interested in acquiring, all or part of Millennium’s assets or shares, or that succeeds Millennium in carrying on all or a part of its business, whether by merger, acquisition, reorganization or otherwise; (e) as required or permitted by law, including to comply with a subpoena or similar legal process or government request, or when Millennium believes in good faith that disclosure is legally required or Millennium has a legitimate interest in making a disclosure, such as where necessary to protect Millennium’s rights and property; or (f) as directed or authorized by the subject of the personal data.

-Transfer of Personal Data Outside the EEA or Cayman Islands.
+Transfer of Personal Data Outside the EEA, DIFC or Cayman Islands.

 - the recipient may have signed a contract based on standard contractual clauses approved by

-the European Commission (“model clauses”), obliging them to protect your personal information; or
+- the European Commission (“model clauses”), obliging them to protect your personal information.

 Investor Parties may request access to model clauses by contacting Millennium at the email below.